 For many workers, a benefits package can help them achieve a higher, better quality of life.
 In fact, four out of five employees say they would rather have more (and better) benefits than a raise.

 For the past three years, the Atlanta-based airline has been named one of the Fortune 100 Best Companies to Work For.
-In addition to comprehensive health, vision and dental coverage, the company also offers its employees automatic enrollment in a 401(k) plan and a 100 percent employer match up to 6 percent of your annual pay.
-There’s a profit-sharing plan that begins on the first day of employment, and a shared rewards program that features monthly employee payouts based on set goals achieved across the company.
+In addition to comprehensive health, vision and dental coverage, the company also offers its employees automatic enrollment in a 401(k) plan and a 100% employer match up to 6% of annual pay.
+There’s also a profit-sharing plan that begins on the first day of employment, and a shared rewards program that features monthly employee payouts based on set goals achieved across the company.

-A winner of Glassdoor’s 2019 Best Places to Work, the San Francisco-based technology company is famous for paying 100 percent of its employees’ medical, dental and vision and 50 percent of dependents’ coverage.
-Also among the highlights are 30 days of PTO; paid volunteer time away from the office; stock options as part of the total compensation package; and profit sharing.
+A winner of Glassdoor’s 2019 Best Places to Work, the San Francisco-based technology company is famous for paying 100% of its employees’ medical, dental, and vision, and 50% of dependents’ coverage.
+Also among the highlights are 30 days of PTO, paid volunteer time away from the office, stock options as part of the total compensation package, and profit sharing.

 With more than 340 stores and 100,000 employees across Texas and Mexico, the San Antonio-based supermarket chain has been described as one of the most popular cult grocers in the country.
-In addition to making Glassdoor’s Best Places to Work in 2018 and 2019, the retailer was Supermarket News’ Retailer of the Year and named among the Best Workplaces for Women in 2017.
-Employees (known as partners) receive many benefits, including a 401(k) plan that offers a match of $1.60 for every dollar contributed up to 2.5 percent of your wages, comprehensive health coverage, life insurance, access to free mental healthcare and college tuition assistance.
-Even part-time employees get a piece of the benefits pie, but only when they’ve put in 1,500 hours in a calendar year.
-H.E.B. gets bonus points for its flexibility in work hours, which has proven especially popular with working students of all ages.
-That, a 10 percent discount off all H.E.B. brand products, and a turkey for every partner at Thanksgiving go a long way toward fostering employee loyalty and engagement.
+In addition to making Glassdoor’s Best Places to Work in 2019 and 2020, the retailer was Supermarket News’ Retailer of the Year and named among the Best Workplaces for Women in 2017.

 Penguin Random House

-Corporate employees enjoy a number of other perks, including discounted gym memberships, a job-sharing program, and on-site childcare.
-And in 2018, the company rolled out subsidized child care for all U.S. employees.
+Corporate employees enjoy a number of additional perks, including discounted gym memberships, a job-sharing program, and on-site childcare.
+And, in 2018, the company rolled out subsidized childcare for all US employees.
 In partnership with Care.com, Starbucks now has 10 subsidized backup daycare days available to parents when the regular babysitter falls through.